NVIDIA/ais-k8s/docs/README.md

 1. **Preparation**:
    - Begin by updating the AIS Operator's version.
 Modify the version specified in the [defaults file](../playbooks/ais-deployment/roles/ais_deploy_operator/defaults/main.yml) to match the latest released version.
 This ensures you are deploying the most up-to-date version of the operator.

-   **Note:** Please refer the [compatibilty matrix](COMPATIBILITY.md) for AIStore and ais-operater.
+   **Note:** Please refer the [compatibility matrix](COMPATIBILITY.md) for AIStore and ais-operator.
 We recommend and only support the latest versions for both.

 2. **Building the Operator (Optional)**:
    - If you require customizations or want to incorporate specific changes to the operator, you have the option to build the operator from scratch.
 This step is optional and is recommended only if you need to deviate from the standard operator setup.